-You can specify an expense policy, which appears on the top of the submit expense form, to give guidance to expense submitters.
+You can specify an expense policy, which appears on the right of the submit expense form, to give guidance to expense submitters.
 Making it clear what expenses will be approved and what submitters need to do will save time for you and them.

 We distribute the money according to the contributions on Github.
 There is a minimum threshold.
 You'll receive a mail when you made enough contributions last month.